DivyaAmbedkar/M1_Application_Banking_System/1_Requirements/README.md

 4. Lack of customer loyalty.

 ## 4W's and 1'H

 ### Why:

+1. The interface is user-friendly and simple to navigate.
+2. Customers can perform most banking operations without or with minimal help.

 ### Where:

+1.

 ### Who:

+1. It can used by any person.

 ### When:

+1. Can be accessed it form anywhere.

 ### How:

+1. Entering the credentials

 ## Detail Requirements